gatsbyjs/gatsby/CONTRIBUTING.md

 Gatsby, unsurprisingly, uses Gatsby for it's documentation website.

-If you want to add/modify some documentation markdown to make a change in the website, go to the
-[docs folder on Github](https://github.com/gatsbyjs/gatsby/tree/master/docs) and use the inline editor to edit and then preview your changes.
+If you want to add/modify any Gatsby documentation, go to the [docs folder on Github](https://github.com/gatsbyjs/gatsby/tree/master/docs) and use the file editor to edit and then preview your changes.
 Github then allows you to commit the change and raise a PR right in the UI.
 This is the _easiest_ way you can contribute to the project!